reticent-roklimber/atlas/README.md

 There are a ton of new datasets I'd like to bring in, that include:
 * shipwrecks (how cool would it be to see shipwrecks, like the titanic on the 3d globe view)
 * census data (have not yet explored this layer of granularity)

-**Cooler visualisations**

-* Would like to explore MapBox and some of the insane 3d visualisations we can do now, and build out the Deck.gl functionality.
-* There are probably better charts for displaying much of the information. d